mvrahden/reinforce-js/README.md

 - `DeterministPGSolver` - Concrete *Deterministic Policy Gradient* Solver
 - `DeterministPGOpt` - Concrete *Options* for DeterministPGSolver creation

-These classes can be directly imported from this `npm` module, e.g.:
+These classes can be imported from this `npm` module, e.g.:
 ```typescript
 import { Solver, Env } from 'reinforce-js';
 ```